CongLeSolutionX/CongLeSolutionX/README.md

   <img src="assets/images/My-meme-original.png" alt="My original meme logo" width="150" height="100"/>
 </p>

-<h3 align="center">Chance led me to iOS development, <br> but the COVID-19 pandemic cemented my choice of a software engineering career, <br> which I stay current with through my writing on GitHub platform, and sometimes on Medium𓂃🖊📱</h3>
+<h3 align="center">Chance led me to iOS development, <br> but the COVID-19 pandemic cemented my choice of a software engineering career, <br> which I stay current with through my writing on GitHub platform, and ~sometimes~ occasionally on Medium𓂃🖊📱</h3>

 - 🔭 My current focus is a natural-language processing iOS app as the capstone project for my Master's program (and the initial work is finally in this [repo](https://github.com/CongLeSolutionX/On_device_real_time_AI_assistant)), which concludes in ~June 2025~,(...*I'm setting up the CI/CD strategy for this project now*...👨🏼‍💻🏗 🧠🤖).
 - 📝 I sometimes will publish articles on iOS development and its integration with AI tools on [Medium.com/@CongLeSolutionX](https://www.medium.com/@CongLeSolutionX), focusing on the technical concepts and components I use in my capstone project.